theelims/StrokeEngine/Pattern.md

 Sensation reduces the effective stroke length while keeping the stroke speed constant to the full stroke.
 This creates interesting vibrational pattern at higher sensation values.
 With positive sensation the strokes will wander towards the front, with negative values towards the back.

 ### Jack Hammer
 Vibrational pattern that works like a jack hammer.
 Vibrates on the way in and pulls out smoothly in one go.
+Sensation sets the vibration amplitude from 3mm to 25mm.

+### Stroke Nibbler
-Sensation sets the vibration amplitude.
+Simple vibrational overlay pattern.
+Vibrates on the way in and out.
+Sensation sets the vibration amplitude from 3mm to 25mm.

 ## Contribute a Pattern
 Making your own pattern is not that hard.
 They can be found in the header only [pattern.h](./src/pattern.h) and easily extended.